Create the Blending and Distilling Object

 - output_partition

-the partition of the underlying feature
+the partition of the underlying feature; must be length > 1

 - pars_interp_opts